microprediction/building_an_open_ai_network/docs/press.md

-The question is not ``is reward enough?'' in our existing economy but rather, ``is engineering enough?'' to unleash the price mechanism in a way we haven't seen before.
+The question is not *is reward enough?* in our existing economy but rather, *is engineering enough?* to unleash the price mechanism in a way we haven't seen before.